Bloomberg-Beta/Manual/1 - Manual.md

 ### The numbers

-Our standard first check is $250,000 to $500,000.
-We have no minimum check size, and have written checks as small as $25,000, and we have written first checks for seven figures.
-Although our fund can comfortably write bigger checks, we believe that the early days of funds, just like the early days of companies, should burn capital more slowly while they find product-market fit.
+Our standard first check is $500,000, though more and more often we are investing up to $1M.
+We want to invest enough to give a startup the money it needs to make real progress in the early days, and to attract other investors alongside us if needed.
+We are happy to lead, and happy to participate in rounds led by others, depending on the situation -- in earliest-stage venture, sometimes the [idea of a lead means different things to different people](http://also.roybahat.com/post/119369807637/in-earliest-stage-venture-what-is-a-lead-anyway).

+In the early days of our fund, we wrote smaller checks because (like the early days of companies) we believe in burning capital slowly until you find product-market fit.
 (In our first year, our biggest check was $250,000.)

-As we mature, we may become more rigid in our financial requirements for deals as we learn what works for us, and we will write bigger checks.
+We have no minimum check size, and have written checks as small as $25,000, especially in what we call a ["flag" investment](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#flag).

 We care about price.
 We do not have a target ownership level, but would like to see a path where we can put more money into a company and own a meaningful amount of the company.
 Our view is that we are comfortable taking the highest possible levels of risk and that founders, and their investors, should be rewarded for that.
 We believe companies are successful when their teams also get generous equity grants that motivate the early team members to create something valuable.